-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash, cash equivalents and marketable securities.
 The Company maintains deposits in federally insured financial institutions in excess of federally insured limits.
 The Company is exposed to credit risk in the event of a default by the financial institutions holding its cash to the extent recorded on the balance sheets.